 The diagnostic criteria for mosaic NF1 are met in an individual if any of the following is present:

-• A clearly segmental distribution of café-au-lait macules or cutaneous neurofibromas and:
+- A clearly segmental distribution of café-au-lait macules or cutaneous neurofibromas

 **If only "café-au-lait" macules and freckling are present, the diagnosis is most likely mosaic neurofibromatosis type 1 but rarely might be mosaic Legius syndrome or constitutional mismatch repair deficiency (CMMRD) syndrome.